-Plan Participants may choose to purchase a prescription from a pharmacy that does not participate in the Pharmacare Network.
+Plan Participants may choose to purchase a prescription from a pharmacy that does not participate in the Network.
 To be reimbursed, Plan Participants must follow these procedures:

-- Plan Participants must pay the full cost to the non-Network pharmacy at the time the prescription is received. - 2.
-Plan Participants must obtain a Direct Member Reimbursement form from the Pharmacare web site (ehs.com) and send the completed form and proof of drug purchase to Pharmacare at the address shown on the form.
-Pharmacare will process the claim for reimbursement for the amount allowed under the Plan.
-Copies of the Direct Member Reimbursement form may also be requested from your campus payroll/personnel office, or from the Pharmacare toll-free number 1-888-645-9303. - 3.
-In no case will the reimbursement exceed the cost for the same drug purchased at a Pharmacare Network pharmacy.
+- 1. Plan Participants must pay the full cost to the non-Network pharmacy at the time the prescription is received. - 2.
+Plan Participants must obtain a Direct Member Reimbursement form from the PBM's web site and send the completed form and proof of drug purchase to the PBM.
+Refer to the current Choices Enrollment Workbook for address and website information.
+The PBM will process the claim for reimbursement for the amount allowed under the Plan.
+Copies of the Direct Member Reimbursement form may also be requested from your campus payroll/personnel office. - 3.
+In no case will the reimbursement exceed the cost for the same drug purchased at a Network pharmacy.